Punktum-dk/epp-service-specification/README.md

 The default `delete domain` command behaviour is to deactivate immediately, which complies with [RFC:5731].
 Not being able to complete the request will result in a error, also in compliance with [RFC:5731].
 Please see below for more information on the business process for deletion.

 The current expiration date can be obtained using the `info domain` command and is specified in the `domain:exDate` field.
 The date conforms with the required format.
 The [status code](#status-codes), `pendingDelete` delete is set and can be removed either by the execution of the process after the redemption period or a [restore](#restore-domain) operation.
+Please see [Suspension Schedule](#suspension-schedule) for domain names set to auto-expire.

 The alternative approach to deletion is to set auto expire, which will cancel the domain name subscription automatically at expiration.